dimovelev/metrics-sampler/README.md

 Publishing new versions to maven central
 ========================================
 * Release the project using mvn release:prepare, mvn release:perform
-* Switch to the released tag using git checkout v<VERSION>
+* Switch to the released tag using git checkout v[version]
 * Build and deploy the artifacts to sonatype mvn clean deploy -Dgpg.passphrase="YOUR GPG PASS" -Dmaven.test.skip=true -P publish
 * Switch back to master using git checkout master
 * Close and release the repository at oss.sonatype.org